 Once you know the IP addresses, you will need to search the mail logs.
 The grep utility is a good tool for this purpose.
 If you run Microsoft Windows, you can use Find in Word Pad or Notepad or download a grep utility from the Internet.
 Unix and Mac OSX have grep built in and can be accessed from a shell.
 The grep command line will look like this, where '10.2.3.4' is the IP address to search for:

 host> grep '10.2.3.4' file.log

 If the sender's server successfully connects to your server, you will see a line similar to this example when you search for their IP address(es):

 Wed Feb 2 23:43:11 2008 Info: New SMTP ICID 6 interface Management (10.0.0.1) address 10.2.3.4 reverse dns host test.ironport.com verified no

 If the test goes through, but the server application fails when it tries to send mail, this indicates delivery issues on the remote server.
-The remote server administrator will need to review the logs to diagnose the errors.
+The remote server administrator will need to review the logs in order to diagnose the errors.

 One common cause of delayed or failed receipt of messages is that the sending server's IP address does not have reverse DNS configured properly, which causes a long delay (30+ seconds) for the Cisco Secure Email Gateway to provide an SMTP banner.
 Some server applications will reach their configured timeout and close the session before it sends mail because of the delayed banner.
 The solution in this case is to extend the timeout or implement reverse DNS.
 The recommended action is to implement reverse DNS for all mail servers that deliver to other Internet mail servers.
 It is considered proper Internet etiquette and allows mail servers to confirm the identity of the server at a very basic level.